CeresBarros/SpaDES4Dummies/docs/Part1_DummyModel.md

 ## AFTER `SpaDES`...

-### The controller script
+### The control script

 Let us now solve the same problem using the `SpaDES` approach.
 We start by creating an *.R* script (it can have any name) that sets up and runs the `SpaDES` model.
-The controller script for this example is located on the root of the *SpaDES4Dummies* GitHub repository under the name `Example1_DummyModel.R`.
+The control script for this example is located on the root of the *SpaDES4Dummies* GitHub repository under the name `Part1_DummyModel.R`.
 Note that Markdown (`.Rmd`) scripts can also be used instead of R scripts.

 We start by making sure all `SpaDES` packages and they dependencies are installed and up to date using `SpaDES.install::installSpaDES`.